epfl-ada/ada-2022-project-runtimeterror/README.md

 In the Stationary Analysis, we would like to answer the following questions:

-- 1) What is the effect of the presence of emotions on the success of the movie, Do emotional movies have a higher IMDB rating ?
+- 1) What is the effect of the presence of emotions on the success of the movie?
+Do emotional movies have a higher IMDB rating ?
 Does the effect differ between genres ?
-Emotional movies are those in which the bulk of the narrative lines carry either good or negative sentiment and not both at the same time.
+Emotional movies are those in which the bulk of the narrative lines carry either positive or negative sentiment and not both at the same time.
 Non-emotional movies, on the other hand, feature a preponderance of plot lines that are neutral in sentiment.

-- 2) What is the effect of the positive/negative emotions on the success of the movie, Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre ?
+- 2) What is the effect of the positive/negative emotions on the success of the movie?
+Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre ?

-- 3) What is the most profitable movie arc per genre, is there a clear winner among the various clusters?
+- 3) What is the most profitable movie arc per genre? is there a clear winner among the various clusters?
 For example, is the most profitable story arc described in abstract the most profitable, or does the most successful movie arc follow a different trend?

-- 4) What is the highest rated movie arc per genre, is their a clear winner among the various clusters?
+- 4) What is the highest rated movie arc per genre? is their a clear winner among the various clusters?

 In the Time Series analysis, we would like to answer the following questions: